guanquann/tp/docs/UserGuide.md

 ### Listing orders : `listorder`

-Shows a list of all orders for a supplier, sorted **first by date from the earliest to the latest and then by the order they were added if the dates are the same.
+Shows a list of all orders for a contact, sorted **first by date from the earliest to the latest and then by the order they were added if the dates are the same.

 Format: `listorder INDEX`

-* Shows a list of all orders for the supplier at the specified `INDEX`.
-The index refers to the index number shown in the displayed supplier list.
+* Shows a list of all orders for the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer, starting from 1** (1, 2, 3, …​)

 ### Deleting an order : `deleteorder`

-Deletes an order from a particular person.
+Deletes an order from a particular contact.

 Format: `deleteorder INDEX o/ORDER_INDEX`

-* Deletes a particular order for the supplier at the specified `INDEX`.
-The index refers to the index number shown in the displayed supplier list.
+* Deletes a particular order for the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer, starting from 1** (1, 2, 3, …​)
 * The ORDER_INDEX refers to the index number shown in the displayed order list.
 The order index **must be a positive integer, starting from 1** (1, 2, 3, …​)

 **Important Note on Order Index**:
 The ORDER_INDEX is determined based on the chronological order of the orders' dates from earliest to the latest (if 2 orders have the same date, they will then be sorted in the order they were added), not the sequence in which the orders were added.
 This means the orders are sorted by their dates, with the earliest orders appearing first.
-Hence, it is suggested you first list the orders for a supplier to determine the correct order index to delete.
+Hence, it is suggested you first list the orders for a contact to determine the correct order index to delete.

 Examples:
-* Assuming the 1st supplier has 3 orders that were added in the following order:
+* Assuming the 1st contact has 3 orders that were added in the following order:
   * `addorder 1 d/2020-01-01 r/100 chicken wings`
   * `addorder 1 d/2020-01-02 r/200 chicken wings`
   * `addorder 1 d/2019-12-31 r/300 chicken wings`
-* `deleteorder 1 o/1` deletes the 1st order for the 1st supplier in the address book.
-Which in the above example will remove the order added by `addorder 1 d/2019-12-31 r/300 chicken wings` Since the orders are sorted by date when added to a supplier
+* `deleteorder 1 o/1` deletes the 1st order for the 1st contact in the address book.
+Which in the above example will remove the order added by `addorder 1 d/2019-12-31 r/300 chicken wings` Since the orders are sorted by date when added to a contact
-* `deleteorder 55 o/1` will return an error message if there is no 55th person in the address book and the index is invalid
+* `deleteorder 55 o/1` will return an error message if there is no 55th contact in the address book and the index is invalid
-* `deleteorder 1 o/55` will return an error message if there is no 55th order for the 1st supplier in the address book and the order index is invalid
+* `deleteorder 1 o/55` will return an error message if there is no 55th order for the 1st contact in the address book and the order index is invalid

-### Deleting a person : `delete`
+### Deleting a contact : `delete`

-Deletes the specified person from the address book.
+Deletes the specified contact from the address book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd contact in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.

 ### Clearing all entries : `clear`